-But Jesus did not give us specific direction on how to address the societal causes of hunger, poverty, war, and other issues of injustice.
+Jesus did not give us specific direction on how to address the societal causes of hunger, poverty, war, and other issues of injustice.
 He did not leave a guide for public policy on these national and global issues in the modern world.
 This is the realm of Catholic Social Teaching.

-In Alive in Christ you will find the seven themes of Catholic Social Teaching are presented in seven "Live Your Faith" lessons that can be used at any time during the catechetical year.
-In addition, each chapter is correlated to seven themes of Catholic Social Teaching.
-Along with these sessions you will notice throughout the sessions suggestions for young people to become involved acting for justice in very concrete ways.
+In Alive in Christ, you will find the seven themes of Catholic Social Teaching are presented in seven "Live Your Faith" lessons that can be used at any time during the catechetical year.
+In addition, each chapter is correlated to the seven themes of Catholic Social Teaching.
+There are also, throughout the sessions, suggestions for students to become involved in acting for justice in very concrete ways.